Pathway to instability? The politics of developing and internationalising China's capital markets

-Methodologically, next to data from financial statistics, reports and news, his research draws on expert interviews with market participants and regulators as well as insights from event ethnography by attending financial industry conferences such as FIA Asia, FOW Asia Derivatives World or the Euro Finance Week.
-He conducted fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London.
+Methodologically, next to data from financial statistics, reports and news, my research draws on expert interviews with market participants and regulators as well as insights from event ethnography by attending financial industry conferences such as FIA Asia, FOW Asia Derivatives World or Euro Finance Week.
+I conducted fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London.

-Since May 2018, he is an international advisor for financial market development at the Development Research Center of the Shanghai Municipal People's Government (SDRC), one of the leading decision-making research and consulting institutions in China.
+Since May 2018, I am also an international advisor for financial market development at the Development Research Center of the Shanghai Municipal People's Government (SDRC), one of the leading decision-making research and consulting institutions in China.

 I am also one of the founders and organisers of the Warwick Critical Finance Group.

 International Political Economy | China | Capital Market Development | Exchanges | Financialisation | East Asia |